Dry Eye Syndrome (DES) or Dry Eye Disease (DED) can results in a variety of symptoms, some of which may include:

 Prescription Eye Drops

-This can range from a steroid to Restasis and/or Xiidra that have immune-supressive properties to control inflammation.
+This can range from a steroid to other medications that have immune-suppressive properties to control inflammation.

-In some cases, antibiotics, such as Doxycycline, can be prescribed to help with dry eye symptoms.
+In some cases, antibiotics can be prescribed to help with dry eye symptoms.

 Can be inserted in the puncta (where the tears drain on the eye) to keep the tears from leaving too quickly.
 We usually try temporary plugs first and if they work, permanent ones can be considered.